Super-Nim/Super-Nim/README.md

-- 🔭 I’m currently working on a NFT platform for the Maxja Sardegna Festival!
+- 🔭 I’m currently participating in an intense 8-week Solidity Bootcamp!
-- 🌱 I’m currently learning DAO architecture and UX Design in DApps
+- 🌱 I’m currently learning about ERC20Votes, contract security, and advanced Hardhat scripts.
-- 👯 I’m looking to collaborate on a cryptocurrency project
+- 👯 I’m looking to collaborate on a DeFi Project.
-- 💬 Ask me about DeFi and DEX's
+- 💬 Ask me about DeFi and DEX's.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hakeem-whitmore/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hakeem-whitmore/).
-- ⚡ Fun fact: Have yet to send crypto to a wrong address
+- ⚡ Fun fact: Have yet to send crypto to a wrong address.